TRON-Bioinformatics/EasyFuse/README.md

 | 8:42968214:+_10:43116584:+ | 07b05d58a3f6d152 | HOOK3_8:42968214:+_ENST00000527306_RET_10:43116584:+_ENST00000340058 | HOOK3_RET | 8:42968214:+ | 10:43116584:+ | b18ce98522749d2e | trans | 8 | 42968013*43116584 | 42968214*43116731 | right_boundary | left_boundary | both | -1 | 0 | no_frame | AAGAAGGCATTTGCAGCTCCAGACTCAATTAGAACAGCTCCAAGAAGAAACATTCAGACTAGAAGCAGCCAAAGATGATTATCGAATACGTTGTGAAGAGTTAGAAAAGGAGATCTCTGAACTTCGGCAACAGAATGATGAACTGACCACTTTGGCAGATGAAGCTCAGTCTCTGAAAGATGAGATCGACGTGCTGAGACATTCTTCTGATAAAGTATCTAAACTAGAAGGTCAAGTAGAATCTTATAAAAAGAAGCTAGAAGACCTTGGTGATTTAAGGCGGCAGGTTAAACTCTTAGAAGAGAAGAATACCATGTATATGCAGAATACTGTCAGTCTAGAGGAAGAGTTAAGAAAGGCCAACGCAGCGCGAAGTCAACTTGAAACCTACAAGAGACAGGAGGATCCAAAGTGGGAATTCCCTCGGAAGAACTTGGTTCTTGGAAAAACTCTAGGAGAAGGCGAATTTGGAAAAGTGGTCAAGGCAACGGCCTTCCATCTGAAAGGCAGAGCAGGGTACACCACGGTGGCCGTGAAGATGCTGAAAGAGAACGCCTCCCCGAGTGAGCTGCGAGACCTGCTGTCAGAGTTCAACGTCCTGAAGCAGGTCAACCACCCACATGTCATCAAATTGTATGGGGCCTGCAGCCAGGATGGCCCGCTCCTCCTCATCGTGGAGTACGCCAAATACGGCTCCCTGCGGGGCTTCCTCCGCGAGAGCCGCAAAGTGGGGCCTGGCTACCTGGGCAGTGGAGGCAGCCGCAACTCCAGCTCCCTGGACCACCCGGATGAGCGGGCCC | 400 | 0 | 0 | 1 | 0 | 0 | 1 | 0 | 0 | 0 | 0 | 0 | 1 | 0 | 0 | 1 | 0 | 0 | 4 | 0.8 | 400 | 1327.72589688 | 1096.43026325 | 155.679753403 | 328.039480385 | 25 | 400 | 869.582622581 | 2.22399647719 | 0 | 1.11199823859 | 0 | 400 | 0 | 648.294973101 | 0 | 0 | 0 | 400 | 1194 | 986 | 140 | 295 | 25 | 400 | 782 | 2 | 0 | 1 | 0 | 400 | 0 | 583 | 0 | 0 | 0 | 0.762 | positive |

-**Overview all features/columns annotated by EasyFuse:**
+#### Column description

-**FGID:** The FGID is an identifier composed of GeneName1_chr1:position1:strand1_GeneName2_chr2:position2:strand2
+Overview all features/columns annotated by EasyFuse:

-**BPID:** The BPID (breakpoint ID) is an identifier composed of chr1:position1:strand1_chr2:position2:strand2 and is used as the main identifier throughout the EasyFuse publication.
+- **BPID:** The BPID (breakpoint ID) is an identifier composed of `chr1:position1:strand1_chr2:position2:strand2` and is used as the main identifier of fusion breakpoints throughout the EasyFuse publication.
+In the BPID, `chr` and `position` are 1-based genomic coordinates (GRCh38 reference) of the two breakpoint positions.
-**context_sequence_id:** The context sequence id is a unique identifier (hash) calculated from context sequence (default: 400 upstream and 400 bp downstream from the breakpoint).
+- **context_sequence_id:** The context sequence id is a unique identifier (hash value) calculated from `context_sequence`, the fusion transcript sequence context (400 upstream and 400 bp downstream from the breakpoint position).
-**FTID:** The FTID is a unique identifier composed of GeneName1_chr1:position1:strand1_transcript1_GeneName2_chr2:position2:strand2_transcript2.
+- **FTID:** The FTID is a unique identifier composed of `GeneName1_chr1:position1:strand1_transcript1_GeneName2_chr2:position2:strand2_transcript2`.
 All transcript combinations are considered.
-**Fusion_Gene:** Fusion Gene is a combination of GeneName1_GeneName2.
+- **Fusion_Gene:** Fusion Gene is a combination of the gene symbols of the involved genes in the form: `GeneName1_GeneName2`.
-**Breakpoint1:** Breakpoint1 is a combination of chr1:position1:strand1.
+- **Breakpoint1:** Breakpoint1 is a combination of the first breakpoint position in the form: `chr1:position1:strand1`.
-**Breakpoint2:** Breakpoint2 is a combination of chr2:position2:strand2.
+- **Breakpoint2:** Breakpoint2 is a combination of the second breakpoint position in the form: `chr2:position2:strand2`.
-**context_sequence_100_id:** The context sequence 100 id is a unique identifier (hash) calculated from 200 bp context sequence (100 upstream and 100 bp downstream from the breakpoint).
+- **context_sequence_100_id:** The context sequence 100 id is a unique identifier (hash value) calculated from 200 bp context sequence (100 upstream and 100 bp downstream from the breakpoint).
 This shorter sequence is used for primer design.
 **type:** EasyFuse identifies six different types of fusion genes

 | type      | comment                                                                                                                       |